 We know life can throw us curveballs and that career transitions can happen either by choice or sometimes not by choice.
-Student Services offers a wide range of services to accommodate different needs, at different times for different transitional career support.
+Student Services offers a wide range of services to accommodate a variety of situations which require career support.

 In coordination with academic departments, Student Services can offer services from one-on-one career counseling to a wide range of virtual career services ranging from career assessments to resume assistance.
 We'll help you with cover letters, mock interviews, internships, job fairs, workshops, career assessments and more.